Signal Recovery with Non-Expansive Generative Network Priors: Problem statement and recovery algorithm

 Consider a generative network $G: \R^{k} \to \R^{n}$ as in \eqref{eq:Gx}.
 The compressive sensing problem with a generative network prior can be formulated as follows.

 To solve the compressed sensing problem with deep generative prior $G$, in \cite{huang2021provably}, the authors propose the gradient descent method described in Algorithm \ref{algo:subGrad} with objective function $f = \fCS$.
 This algorithm attempts to minimize the objective function $\fCS$ in \eqref{eq:bora}.
 Because of the $\relu$ activation function, the loss function $\fCS$ is nonsmooth.
-Algorithm \ref{algo:subGrad} therefore resorts to the notion of \textit{Clarke subdifferential} \footnote{See for example \cite{clason2017nonsmooth}.}.
-Being continuous and piecewise smooth, at every point $x \in \R^k$, $\fCS$ admits a Clarke subdifferential given by:
+Algorithm \ref{algo:subGrad} therefore resorts to the notion of \textit{Clarke subdifferential}.
+Indeed, being continuous and piecewise smooth, at every point $x \in \R^k$, $\fCS$ admits a Clarke subdifferential given by\footnote{For details see for example \cite{clason2017nonsmooth}.}: